Winning the 'Creative Arms Race' with Automated Policy Audits

 Introducing Automated Policy Audits - A Smarter Layer of Protection

-Automated policy audits apply technology to scan artistic content methodically in the quest to ascertain adherence to the policies set by the platform prior to the new content being made live.
-These systems have your creative content matched against extensive policy databases containing outlawed information, limited claims, and format specifications.
-Automation will offer a uniform assessment of all creative assets, irrespective of the volume of assets, and will wipe out the inconsistency that exists in hand-reviewing processes.
+Automated policy audits leverage technology to systematically scan creative content for adherence to platform policies before it goes live.
+These systems match your creative assets against extensive policy databases containing prohibited information, restricted claims, and formatting specifications.
+Automation provides a consistent assessment of all creative assets, regardless of volume, eliminating the inconsistencies inherent in manual reviews.

 How Automated Creative Auditing Works

-The system consumes creative materials such as images, video, ad copy, headlines, and landing page content to evaluate them thoroughly in accordance with the policies.
-Natural language processing examines written text regarding forbidden claims, constrained language, misleading information, and needed disclosures unavailable on the copy.
-Image recognition technology scans images for content that is prohibited, sensitive images, copyright issues, and platform-specific creative needs.
+Automated systems analyze creative materials, including images, videos, ad copy, headlines, and landing page content, to ensure compliance with policies.
+Natural language processing evaluates written text for forbidden claims, restricted language, misleading information, and necessary disclosures.
+Image recognition technology scans visuals for prohibited content, sensitive images, copyright issues, and platform-specific requirements.

-Integration APIs interact with creative applications, advertisement management tools, and workflow systems to add policy checks into existing production processes.
-On-going scanning monitors policy amendments and rescan the current creative libraries when they introduce additional restrictions to their services.
-Machine learning increases the accuracy of detection as time progresses, based on the history of violations of your account and how the platform reacts.
+Integration APIs connect with creative applications, ad management tools, and workflow systems to embed policy checks into existing production processes.
+Ongoing scanning monitors policy changes and rescans current creative libraries when new restrictions are introduced.
+Machine learning enhances detection accuracy over time, adapting based on your account's history of violations and platform responses.

 Preventing Problems Before They Happen - Real-Time Creative Risk Detection